Internet Explorer and Microsoft Edge is not compatible with the payment feature on this site.

-Program fees cover access to a private studio/workspace, residency coordination, and some meals (organized around events) for the duration of the residency.
-On-campus housing is available—see below.
+Program fees cover access to private studio workspace, wood/metal shop, residency coordination, and some meals (organized around events) for the duration of the residency.
+On-campus housing is available at additional cost—see below.

 This residency is not available for credit.